-A day after The Noir Movement played their second show in a monthly booking at the Linq Promenade, the statewide shutdown ended all their monthly events there.
+A day after The Noir Movement, a local band played their second show in a year long booking at the Linq Promenade, the statewide shutdown ended all their monthly events there.
 The band’s performances at several other venues were canceled too.

 “It completely changed everything for me,” said guitarist Adrian Tanner.
 “I was doing maybe four gigs a week with my band and trying to cram in all this audio engineering on top of it.
 It was a full schedule every single week.
 Then March 17 hit and all of my contracts and all of my gigs literally just disappeared instantly.
 I had no work at all as a musician.”